amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   of evaluators.
 The available option are `"independent variable`", `"primary variable`", `"secondary variable`", `"CUSTOM_EVALUATOR`".

-* `"function`" [sublist] defines a piecewise function for calculating the independent variable.
+* `"function`" [list] defines a piecewise function for calculating the independent variable.
   In may contain multiple sublists *DOMAIN* with identical structure.

-  * `"DOMAIN`" [sublist] defines region and function for calculating the independent variable.
+  * `"DOMAIN`" [list] defines region and function for calculating the independent variable.

     * `"region`" [string] specifies domain on the function, a single region.